fpena2/Laundromat-Network/README.md

 # Laundromat-Network

 Currently, laundromat users don't have a way to monitor when laundry machines are available for usage.
-The usual outcome is returning home with a basket full of unlaundered clothes after finding out that all machines were being used.
+The usual outcome is returning home with a basket full of un-laundered clothes after finding out that all machines were being used.
 As a solution to this problem, we introduce the Laundromat Network Monitoring system.
 The project is composed of three main parts: embedded system, server, artificial intelligence, and a user interface.

 An embedded device, controlled by a Raspberry Pi, will feature non-intrusive methods for monitoring electrical current  drawn by laundry machines in real-time.
 The data will be uploaded to the cloud where analysis on power consumption will be performed.